 What is Seasonal Influenza?

-Seasonal Influenza or Flu is a respiratory illness due to the attack of virus in the nose, throat, and lungs.
+Seasonal Influenza or Flu is a respiratory illness due to the attack of a virus in the nose, throat, and lungs.
 It is not the same as other flu infections that cause diarrhea and vomiting.
-Generally, influenza/flu will cure on its own but some times, they can become worse and potentially fatal.
+Generally, influenza/flu will cure on its own but sometimes, they can become worse and potentially fatal.

 What causes Seasonal Influenza

 Seasonal influenza is a droplet infection (infection transmitted from one individual to another through droplets of moisture from the upper respiratory tract by sneezing or coughing).
 People with poor immune systems are likely to catch the flu easily.